open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 └── tmp_rank63.log
 ```

-The log of Multi-machine with independent storage:
+The log of Multiple machine with independent storage:

-多机多卡，独立存储的情况：

 ```text
 # device: 0：